 It could, however, be of great help in correcting what can only be called a serious (and sadly common) architectural defect: the use of flammable coatings.

 With low brick and stone buildings, the fire doesn't spread outside, as those materials don't burn.
-The fire spreads from inside the building, going from apartment to apartment, consuming the wooden door frames and plastic-filled furniture.
+The fire spreads from inside the building, going from apartment to apartment, consuming wooden door frames and plastic-filled furniture.

 But steel skyscrapers are a different story.
 These structures are coated, theoretically using fire resistant zinc coatings on the market.

 Having a lot of skyscrapers have high coating costs.
 This is why some architects, construction companies or property owners fall back on aluminum cladding panels, which cost much less.
 These aluminum panels contain a polyethylene insulation layer.
-In a fire, aluminum can melt and, once the fire hits the polyethylene layer, the panel is knocked out.
+In a fire, aluminum can melt, and once the fire hits the polyethylene layer, the panel is knocked out.
 Fire can spread from panel to panel outside the building.